PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-13.md

 matcher attempted but could not select.
 All public/fan-out internal edges, rank errors, and partial diamonds reject before snapshot.
 Pad companions deliberately remain in legacy.
-The all-direct quantized-post family validates
-`direct adapters → Concat → Quantize → inverse Transpose(s)` independently of
+The direct/unary quantized-post families validate `adapters → optional unary → Concat → Quantize → inverse Transpose(s)`
-the float group.
-It moves Concat to axis 3, retains shared/public direct adapters, makes the first post output canonical, and rewires later aliases to it.
-Concat and quantized-output shapes and per-axis metadata are remapped to NHWC; this fixes the legacy quantization-dimension omission.
-Public boundaries, invalid ranks, and non-Transpose fan-out reject transactionally.
-Unary and other mixed quantized inputs continue through legacy.
+independently of the float group.
+They move Concat and supported unary branches to NHWC, retain shared/public direct adapters, make the first post output canonical, and rewire later aliases to it.
+Concat, unary, and quantized-output shapes and per-axis metadata are remapped to NHWC; this fixes the legacy quantization-dimension omission.
+Public boundaries, invalid ranks/spatial metadata, and non-Transpose fan-out reject transactionally.
+Pad and other mixed quantized inputs continue through legacy.

 The lowerer compatibility helper still returns the original aggregate statistic and runs the legacy matcher after the direct pass.
-The legacy matcher now skips the twelve indexed families, but continues to own broader Split/Slice/Add/Leaky interactions and mixed quantized-post paths.
+The legacy matcher now skips the thirteen indexed families, but continues to own broader Split/Slice/Add/Leaky interactions and mixed quantized-post paths.

 Changed files for this checkpoint: